armory/documentation/_spinnaker_install_admin_guides/orca-sql.md

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

 By default, Orca (the task orchestration service) uses Redis as its backing store.
 You can now configure Orca to use a relational database to store its pipeline execution.
 The main advantage of doing so is a gain in performance and the removal of Redis as a single point of failure.

+Armory recommends MySQL 5.7.
+For AWS, you can use Aurora.

 ## Base Configuration